Creditor Side Restructuring Investment Banking

 When deals are getting close to the finish line then there is a lot of back and forth - from the creditor side bankers to the creditors they're advising - on how they think this agreement will go down with the rest of the creditors (the votes of whom may be needed, but who are not being advised by the bankers themselves).

 The work of a creditor side mandate technically speaking isn't much different, it's just generally less intensive.
 The largest difference is having to communicate to a larger audience - not just the singular debtor like in a debtor side engagement - and having to be reactive to the proposals coming out of the debtor side (although there will sometimes be novel proposals coming from the creditor side for the debtor to consider).

 Creditor side engagements are one of the less understood parts of restructuring investment banking.
 This is largely due to the confusion that exists over who exactly is being advised, what the nature of the work is, and how deals ultimately come together.

 Important things to keep in mind are that you are advising a selection of relevant creditors, you are acting as a communicator-in-chief to these creditors who may have different levels of sophistication, and that you're normally being reactive to the proposals coming out of the debtor side of the equation.

-If you'd like to further understand how restructuring investment banking works and get access to over 500 restructuring interview questions, be sure to check out the Restructuring Interviews course.
+If you're gearing up for RX interviews and would like to further understand how restructuring investment banking works and get access to over 500 restructuring interview questions, be sure to check out the Restructuring Interviews course.